DavoGrant/harmonica/docs/source/index.rst

 Acknowledgements
 ----------------

-Harmonica was built by David Grant.
+Built by David Grant and `contributors <https://github.com/DavoGrant/harmonica/graphs/contributors>`_.

-If you make use of Harmonica in your research, see the :doc:`citation page <views/citation>` for info on how to cite this package and the underlying stellar models.
+If you make use of Harmonica in your research, see the :doc:`citation page <views/citation>` for info on how to cite this package.
 You can find other software from the Exoplanet Timeseries Characterisation (ExoTiC) ecosystem over on `GitHub <https://github.com/Exo-TiC>`_.